cjaradhye/burnbox/README.md

 2. Update the `application.yml` file with your AWS credentials, DynamoDB table names, and SES region.

-3. Build the project using Gradle:
+3. Build the project using Maven:
    ```
-   ./gradlew build
+   mvn clean install
    ```

 4. Run the application:
    ```
-   ./gradlew bootRun
+   ./connect
    ```

 ## API Endpoints
-- **POST /api/mailboxes**: Create a mailbox with a specified lifespan.
+- **POST /api/mailboxes**: Create a mailbox.
 - **GET /api/mailboxes/{id}/messages**: Retrieve all messages for a specific mailbox.
-- **DELETE /api/mailboxes/{id}**: Manually delete a mailbox and its messages.
+- **DELETE /api/mailboxes/{id}**: Delete a mailbox and its messages.

-## CORS Support
+## Additional Notes
-The application is configured to allow CORS requests from frontend applications.
+- The project was migrated from Gradle to Maven.
+All Gradle files were removed.
+- AWS DynamoDB and DynamoDbEnhancedClient beans are configured automatically.
+- A shell script `connect` is provided to start the backend easily.
+- If you see a login page, it is due to default Spring Security.
+The backend only exposes REST endpoints and does not serve a web UI.

 ## License
 This project is licensed under the MIT License.